vfxetc/sgcache/docs/reverse_engineering.rst

 .. sg_field_type:: url_template

-    - Not filterable by the API.
+    - Not filterable by the API
-    - Not used by default; only by by our ``{Shot,Version}.sg_viewer_link`` (which itself is deprecated).
+    - Not used by default; only by by our ``{Shot,Version}.sg_viewer_link`` (which itself is deprecated)

 .. sg_field_type:: uuid